Andelad/project-content-vault/docs/core/App Logic.md

 ---

-### 7. Work Hour
+### 8. Work Slot
 **What it is:**
-Your availability - when you're able to work.
+A time block when you're available to work.
+These are concrete schedule entries stored in the database.

 **Essential Properties:**
 - Start time (e.g., 9:00 AM)
 - End time (e.g., 5:00 PM)
-- Days of week (e.g., Monday-Friday)
+- Day of week (Monday, Tuesday, etc.) OR specific date

-**Optional Properties:**
+- Recurring (boolean - is this a weekly recurring slot or a one-time override?)

+**Calculated Property:**
-- Duration (calculated from start/end)
+- Duration (calculated from start/end) - this contributes to **work hours**

+**How Work Slots Work:**
+1. **Weekly Pattern**: User sets recurring slots (e.g., "Every Monday 9am-5pm")
+2. **Generates Instances**: System creates slot instances for each applicable date
+3. **Planner Overrides**: User can modify/delete individual instances without affecting the pattern
+4. **Apply to Future**: Changes can optionally update the recurring pattern for all future dates

 **Key Rules:**
-- Defines your capacity
-- Auto-estimates only appear during work hours
-- Events outside work hours are "overtime"
+- Each work slot instance has a unique ID (database entity)
+- Work slots CANNOT cross midnight (must be within a single day)
+- A day with at least one work slot = a **working day**
+- Multiple slots can exist on the same day (e.g., morning + afternoon with lunch break)
-- Holidays override work hours
+- Holidays override work slots (no capacity on holidays even if slots exist)
-- Can have multiple work hour blocks per day (e.g., 9-12, 2-5)

 **Examples:**
-- Monday-Friday, 9:00 AM - 5:00 PM (standard 8-hour day)
-- Monday-Thursday, 9:00 AM - 6:00 PM, Friday 9:00 AM - 3:00 PM (flex schedule)
+- Recurring slot: "Every Monday 9am-5pm" (8-hour duration, generates work hours)
+- Recurring slot: "Every Friday 9am-1pm" (4-hour duration)
+- One-time override: "December 30, 2025, 10am-2pm" (doesn't affect recurring pattern)
+- Split day: "Every Tuesday 9am-12pm" + "Every Tuesday 2pm-5pm" (6 work hours with lunch break)

 ---

-### 8. Holiday
+### 9. Holiday
 **What it is:**
 A date when normal work hours don't apply.